 Some examples of property that can be included in a judgment are:

-- Property levies: Property levies can include your non-exempt personal belongings.
+Property levies can include the judgment debtor’s non-exempt personal belongings.
 Items like jewelry and other valuables can be sold at an auction, with the proceeds going towards your debt.
 If the creditor issues a property levy, law enforcement could show up at your house and demand your property.
 This is called a “Writ of Execution.”

 How Can You Check if There’s a Judgment Against You?

 It’s also important to note that you cannot check for a judgment by pulling your credit report.
-You would need to run a judgment search through a title company or check the county recorders office.
+You would need to run a judgment search through a title company or check the county recorder’s or court clerk’s office for court records.
 You may see a debt with an attorney’s office on your credit report.
 But you may not know for sure if there’s a judgment against you.
 Judgments typically last 20 years, so it’s important to know if there’s one against you.

 What Can You Do If There’s a Judgment Against You?